getpelican/pelican-plugins/Readme.rst

 Markdown Inline Extend    Enables you to add customize inline patterns to your markdown

+Mbox Reader               Generate articles automatically via email, given a path to a Unix mbox

 Neighbor articles         Adds ``next_article`` (newer) and ``prev_article`` (older) variables to the article's context

 Open graph                Generates Open Graph tags for your articles